 From the Author’s Afterword:

-Living in Brighton Beach, Brooklyn, its namesake, had made me familiar with images of Odessa as a picturesque Jewish city on the Black Sea.
-But I’d never known that the Soviets had set aside territory for a Jewish settlement in the Siberian Far East, never heard of the place called Birobidzhan.
+Living in Brighton Beach, Brooklyn, its sometime namesake, had made me familiar with images of Odessa as a picturesque and literary Jewish city on the Black Sea.
+But I’d never known about how the Soviets had set aside territory for Jewish settlement in the Siberian Far East, never heard of the place called Birobidzhan.
 I was equally unfamiliar with Transnistria, the area of Romanian-occupied Ukraine where one of the sisters was trapped by the Nazi invasion of 1941 and locked up in the Jewish ghetto of Obodovka.
 As Lara’s daughter Marianna and I listened, we were searching for these unfamiliar places and their histories on our smartphones and soon realized how rare this story had to be—and how important it was to save and tell it, not only for those who survived and are descended from the times of tragedy, but for the many who never had a chance to survive.

 With a little page of notes I’d brought home from dinner, one night I sat down and started at the beginning of this story about two sisters, their family that’s not so unlike many families, and their different characters—spinning fiction from the real events.
 The writing felt like it would go quickly.
 My idea was to work the plot into a fast-paced “female-centric” mid-length novel and be done in about eight months.
 As one of its eventual characters adapts the Yiddish saying to go, “Woman plans, God laughs.”
 It took four and a half years of steady work, constant reading and research, some Beginner’s Yiddish classes, and some times requiring simple perseverance before I made the final draft edits on the very long novel you hold.